Terminating elegantly: a guide to graceful shutdowns

-This guide will delve into the world of graceful shutdowns, specifically focusing on their implementation in Go applications running on Kubernetes.
+Let's dive into the world of graceful shutdowns, specifically for Go applications running on Kubernetes.

 Signals in Unix Systems